 Your accountant tells you your business is worth $2 million.
-An M&A broker positions it at $2.8 million.
+A business broker positions it at $2.8 million.
 Both are right.
 They’re not answering the same question.

 Three professionals, three mandates

-When it’s time to value a business, three types of professionals come into play: the Chartered Business Valuator (CBV), the CPA and the M&A broker.
+When it’s time to value a business, three types of professionals come into play: the Chartered Business Valuator (CBV), the CPA and the business broker.

 Many owners think they do the same thing.
 They don’t — and the confusion can lead to bad decisions.